Smart components are reusable website elements that can have editable areas. Go through this article to learn about everything you can do with them.

 Disabling auto updating

 By default Smart components are auto-updatable.
-That means that updating the project with Components -> Update will replace all instances of the component with its latest definition.
+That means that updating the project with either the orange update button or from the Components menu will replace all instances of the component with its latest definition.
 That’s a very powerful feature that is useful in many situations.
-But sometimes we wan’t to keep things very simple.
+But sometimes we want to keep things very simple.

 Option A – Disabling updates on component definition

-In such cases we uncheck the “Update instances” property on component definition.
+In such cases we uncheck the “Update instances” property in the component definition.

 Option B – Disabling updates on instances

-Editable areas define elements, attributes and classes that can be customised in component instances.
+Editable areas define elements, attributes, and classes that can be customized in component instances.

 Lots of cool things can be done with editable areas, please check out Editable areas documentation for details.